dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 In all cases, the parameter name must match the function argument name (unless [`@ArgName`](../api-reference/decorators#argname) is specified).
 In the first snippet above, `/clear/:name` matches `name: string`.
 Default input parsing behavior can be configured using the [`@ArgSource`](../api-reference/decorators#argsource) parameter decorator.
+For example, in the `greetingEndpoint` snippet above the `@ArgSource(ArgSources.URL)` decorator configures the function to parse its `user` argument from the endpoint URL's `:user` path parameter.

 By default, Operon automatically validates parsed inputs, throwing an error if a function is missing required inputs or if the input received is of a different type than specified in the method signature.
 Validation can be turned off at the class level using [`@DefaultArgOptional`](../api-reference/decorators#defaultargoptional) or controlled at the parameter level using [`@ArgRequired`](../api-reference/decorators#argrequired) and [`@ArgOptional`](../api-reference/decorators#argoptional).